Intent can be hidden but entity brings it out in the open

 If you aren’t already familiar with commercial chatbots, this is how they work

-You feed them a lengthy set of FAQs covering all the topics that you want the bot to answer, and you deploy it either on your website or through other channels where customers are more likely to appear with their queries.
+You feed the commercial chatbot a lengthy set of FAQs covering all the topics that you want it to answer, and you deploy it either on your website or through other channels where customers are more likely to appear with their queries.

 Now, here’s where the problem lies, if you were to ask the bot a question slightly out of its curriculum, it would fail tragically, regardless of how good the NLP system behind the bot is.